lawrennd/lynguine/backlog/documentation/2025-12-03_document-secure-credential-usage.md

 3. Use RBAC features effectively
 4. Troubleshoot credential access issues

-**Additional Finding**: Test environment needs `python-frontmatter` dependency to verify test suite.

-**Priority Confirmation**: HIGH - This is the main blocker for CIP-0005 to be considered fully complete.
+**Priority Confirmation**: HIGH - User documentation is the only remaining blocker for CIP-0005.

 ### 2025-12-03